Feelin' So Good: Music video and live performances

 Lopez performed the song at the 2000 Kid's Choice Awards.
+In the performance, she appeared as a teen sneaking out of her house at night.
 Lopez also performed the song as a musical guest on the 11th (476th overall) episode of the 26th season of Saturday Night Live on February 5, 2000.
-In the performance, she appeared as a teen sneaking out of her house at night.
 Lopez sang the song at her 2011 Mohegan Sun concert.
 Additionally, it was included on the setlist for her 2012 Dance Again World Tour.